 Pygmy slow loris facts say it is a small, short animal, with a short tail, a short, round riddle, round eyes that are short and dense in front and fur.
-In this article we will discuss about interesting Pygmy slow loris facts.
-They are mostly brown, gray or reddish brown with white lines in the middle of their eyes, dark markings around the crown, and the crown has a pale .carbine stripe.
+In this article, we will discuss interesting Pygmy slow loris facts.
+They are mostly brown, gray, or reddish brown with white lines in the middle of their eyes, dark markings around the crown, and the crown has a pale .carbine stripe.
 Their hands are wide and they have an opposing thumb.
 The look of the two sexes is the same.

 Distribution